 Liberty’s cybersecurity programs prepare you for all 3 types of cyber jobs.

 More than 285,000 cybersecurity job opportunities are available in the United States.

-Chair, Executive Director of Center for Cyber Excellence
+Executive Director for the Center for Cyber Excellence

 Richard Bansley served over 20 years in the United States Navy as a signals intelligence specialist.
 He earned his Navy Aircrewman wings as an airborne electronic warfare analyst and trainer.
 As a Navy instructor, he developed the course curriculum and taught joint service computerized SIGINT collection and analysis techniques, earning a Navy Master Training Specialist certification.

-Mr. Bansley has also worked as a project manager and senior staff engineer for multiple space and defense and other federal government customers.
+Mr. Bansley maintains the SANS GCIH and GRID certifications and has also worked as a project manager and senior staff engineer for multiple space and defense and other federal government customers.

 School of Business Building

 An 80,000-square-foot, three-story building houses Liberty University’s School of Business.
 Featuring a number of innovative spaces, the building includes: